EYBlockchain/nightfall_3/README.md

 A local merkle-tree database (off-chain) is populated with the leaves and nodes of the Tree, based on `NewLeaf` events emitted by the smart-contract.

 The database can then be queried, e.g. for sibling-paths in order to provide set-membership proofs to the smart-contract.

+**Disclaimer: Note that this code has not yet completed a security review and therefore we strongly recommend that you do not use it in production.
+We take no responsibility for any loss you may incur through the use of this code.**

 ---